 - Main Issues Report: SEStran published a RTS Main Issues Report in June 2020.
-This was substantially prepared prior to the COVID-19 pandemic and therefore primarily reflects pre-pandemic problems and issues although consideration was given to anticipated impacts. - Policy Review: Over 90 local, regional and national policy documents were reviewed spanning transport, land-use planning, economic development, health, energy, digital connectivity and the environment. - Stakeholder Engagement: Over 130 stakeholders were invited to participate in consultation either through workshops, individual meetings or by responding to briefing notes.
-In total 11workshops and 21 meetings took place and 62 written responses were received. - Public Consultation: A public survey was undertaken online over a six-week period between Monday 8th March 2021 and Monday 19th April 2021.
+This was substantially prepared prior to the COVID-19 pandemic and therefore primarily reflects pre-pandemic problems and issues although consideration was given to anticipated impacts. - Policy Review: Over 90 local, regional and national policy documents were reviewed spanning transport, land-use planning, economic development, health, energy, digital connectivity and the environment - Stakeholder Engagement: Over 130 stakeholders were invited to participate in consultation either through workshops, individual meetings or by responding to briefing notes.
+In total 11workshops and 21 meetings took place and 62 written responses were received.

+- Edinburgh & South East Scotland City Region Deal Workforce Mobility Project survey report Surveys 2021. - Public Consultation: A public survey was undertaken online over a six-week period between Monday 8th March 2021 and Monday 19th April 2021.
 This explored pre-pandemic travel patterns, anticipated post-pandemic travel behaviour along with the reasons for these travel choices.
-In total 998 responses were received.

-- Case for Change Survey: The STAG Case for Change was subject to a four-week public consultation period between 29th June 2021 and 26th July 2021.
+In total 998 responses were received. - Case for Change Consultation: The STAG Case for Change was subject to a four-week public consultation period between 29th June 2021 and 26th July 2021.
 Responses were collected via an online survey with a total of 21 responses being received. - In accordance with statutory requirements, Strategic Environmental Assessment (SEA) and Equalities Impact Assessment (EqIA) processes are being undertaken to respectively assess likely significant environmental impacts and apply relevant equalities duties throughout the RTS development process.